WELCOME TO JUST A MINUTE!

 starring TONY HAWKS, WENDY RICHARD, STEVE FROST and CLARE BALDING, chaired by NICHOLAS PARSONS (TV, 29 April 1999)

-NOTE: Clare Balding's first appearance.
+NOTE: Clare Balding's last appearance.

 NICHOLAS PARSONS: Thank you, thank you, hello, my name is Nicholas Parsons and once more itís my pleasure to welcome you to Just A Minute, the exciting, challenging and sometimes outrageous game in which I ask our four guests to speak if they can on the subject I will give them and they try and do that without hesitation, repetition or deviating from the subject.
 Let us meet the four talented performers who today are going to play Just A Minute.
 We welcome back the irrepressible Tony Hawks.
 And beside him the daring Clare Balding.
 And on my left the delightful Wendy Richard, and beside her the engaging Stephen Frost.
 Please welcome all four of them.
 If youíre not aware of the rules they will become obvious as we play the game which weíre going to begin today with Tony Hawks.
 Tony, the subject: duvets.
 Thatís a lovely subject.
 Talk on it if you can, 60 seconds are available starting now.